ROCN™ Sample Test Questions

 (D) Pleural effusion

-5. A patient with metastatic cancer to the bone finished radiation to her femur 48 hours ago and calls the office with a significant pain increase but is still able to walk despite the pain.
-The nurse educates the patient that:
+5. A patient with metastatic cancer to the bone finished radiation to the femur 48 hours ago and calls the office with a significant pain increase but is still able to walk despite the pain.
+The nurse teaches the patient that this is an:

-(A) This is an unexpected outcome, and they should proceed to the emergency room.
+(A) unexpected outcome, and they should proceed to the emergency department.

-(B) This is an unexpected outcome, and they should prepare for additional treatment.
+(B) unexpected outcome, and they should prepare for additional treatment.

-(C) This is an expected outcome, and they should continue to take their dexamethasone.
+(C) expected outcome, and they should continue to take their dexamethasone.

-(D) This is an expected outcome, and they should continue to take their gabapentin.
+(D) expected outcome, and they should continue to take their gabapentin.

 Answer Key